5 min read · June 5, 2026

 • Job: Natural-language candidate search.

-• Best for: Sourcing-heavy teams who dislike Boolean.
-Skip if: you need an all-in-one ATS.
+• Skip if: you need an all-in-one ATS.

 These run the hiring pipeline and use AI to parse and rank applicants.